Morgenmuffel/py-ai-bedtime-story/README.md

 ## Bedtime Story Generation and Voice Over Application

-This is a Flask (Python) based web application that generates a bedtime story for my 2 years old son using OpenAI gpt-4o-mini model and performs a voice-over of the generated poem using ElevenLabs' text-to-speech API.
+This is a Flask (Python) based web application that generates a bedtime story for my 2 years old son, based on voice instructions about the content/title of the story.
-As an input it takes voice instructions about the content of the story and transcribes the prompt using OpenAI whisperer model
+It uses OpenAI whisperer and gpt-4o-mini model to transcribe the prompt and to generate the story, and performs a voice-over of the generated poem using ElevenLabs' text-to-speech API.

 ### Requirements: